 What does any of this have to do with business?
 Everything!

-Only when you can define your unique “why” will you be able to build a business that you truly love, and that you are passionate about.
+Only when you can define your unique “why” will you be able to build a business that you genuinely love, and are passionate about.

-That’s why so many heart-centred entrepreneurs feel like a failure at a job — they simply aren’t passionate, and it doesn’t feed their “why.”
+That’s why so many heart-centred entrepreneurs feel like a failure at a job — they simply aren’t passionate about it, and it doesn’t feed their “why.”

 Only your own business has that power, and it’s up to you to discover your unique meaning in life, so you can build a business, that allows you to achieve your goals.

-Spend time thinking about your why, write it down get it clearly established from the outset.
+Spend time thinking about your why, write it down and get it clearly established from the outset.